 Sean Brady, a professor at Rockefeller University, has created a potential solution for this problem.
 His solution also offers people the wonderful opportunity to contribute to an important scientific endeavour, even if they're not scientists themselves.

-What is DNA?
+What Is DNA?

-The scientists behind Drugs From Dirt won't be extracting novel chemicals from the soil and then testing them to see if they are antibiotics, as might be expected.
+In general, the scientists behind Drugs From Dirt won't be extracting novel chemicals from the soil and then testing them to see if they are antibiotics, as might be expected.
 Instead, they will extract pieces of DNA from the soil and analyze them

-Four different bases are present in DNA—adenine, thymine, cytosine and guanine.
+Four different bases are present in DNA—adenine, thymine, cytosine, and guanine.
 The order of the bases on one strand of the DNA molecule forms the genetic code, somewhat like the order of letters in a written language forms meaningful words and sentences.
 The DNA code controls the characteristics of an organism by directing the production of proteins.
 A gene is a segment of DNA that codes for one specific protein.

 Only the coding strand of the DNA molecule is "read" during protein synthesis.
 The other strand is known as the template strand.
 This strand is required during DNA replication, which takes place before a cell divides.